Latvia country profile

 1800s - Latvia is under Russian rule.

 1917-20 - Latvian war of independence.
-After Russian Revolution, Latvia seeks independence but is fought over by Russian and German armies.
+After the Russian Revolution, Latvia fights to establish its independence against the Soviet Russian and German armies.

-1940 - Soviet troops invade Latvia following Molotov-Ribbentrop Pact of August 1939.
-Latvia incorporated into the Soviet Union along with the other two Baltic republics.
-Mass deportations of Latvians opposed to Soviet rule.
+1940 - Soviet Union annexes Latvia, along with neighbouring Estonia and Latvia.
+Mass deportations to Siberia and Central Asia follow.

-1941 - Nazi forces invade.
-Some 75,000 Latvian Jews are killed during the German occupation, many of them by Latvian paramilitary and police units established under the Nazis.
+1941 - Nazi Germany invades.
+Some 70,000 Latvian Jews are killed by Nazi death squads and Latvian paramilitary units.

-1944 - Red Army returns, presaging more deportations of Latvians and repression of resistance to sovietisation.
+1944 - Soviet Army returns, heralding further waves of deportations and repression of resistance to Soviet rule.

 2004 - Latvia joins European Union and Nato.